Belloche/DraftShare/Journal.md

 5-11-21

 I've done some final polish and I'm confident in where my project is now.
 Time to make a presentation to add it to the README and then I'm all done.
+(Later) Now that my presentation is done all I can do is cross my fingers I get at least a 45% and pass the semester.